Arizona Labor Laws: Everything You Need to Know

 - Equal Employment Opportunity Commission (EEOC)— A claim must be filed within 300 days of claimed discrimination act, however, the due date may be 180 days from the alleged discrimination act.

 - Arizona Civil Rights Division (ACRD) of the Attorney General's Office—A claim must be filed within180 days of alleged discrimination act

 - An examination is for the most part directed by the office

 - At no cost to the individual documenting the grievance.

-- The exploring organization will make an assurance of Cause or No Cause.
+- The investigating agency will make a determination of Cause or No Cause.

 - The office will generally issue a "right to sue" letter to the individual who documented the grievance

 - A representative who gets a "right to sue" letter